 - PCAsia Revised Workplan 2022

 - Risk Assessment Report 2021

 - Previous PIC Institutional Evaluations.

-Interested applicants can submit their CVs with cover letter and documents that show a record of successful experiences in Sustainable Development Strategy, by 23 September 2022 to [email protected] with the subject line “Sustainable Development Strategy for the Parliamentary Centre of Asia”.
+Interested applicants can submit their CVs with cover letter and documents that show a record of successful experiences in Sustainable Development Strategy to [email protected] with the subject line “Sustainable Development Strategy for the Parliamentary Centre of Asia”.
 Please indicate your expected fee and also note in your email where you learned about the position.
 The two-stage application process will consist of a shortlist and interview(s).